 After several wars (collectively known as the Anglo-Sikh Wars) and inter-Sikh rivalries, the Sikhs lost control of the Sikh kingdom and the Punjab was annexed to British India.

 Baba Dayal (1783 – 1854) founded a movement to restore the orthodoxy of the early Sikh community, not only relishing the words but heeding the true meaning of the Guru’s hymns.
 Their red flag signaled a new line of teachers beginning with Dayal.

 1884 CE Baba Ram Singh and the Namdharis

 Ram Singh (1816 – 1884) was a social reformer bent on eliminating non-Sikh practices such as purdah, child marriage, and dowry from the Sikh community.
 He also fought vigorously against British control of India.
-His followers, the Namdharis, also held the belief that Guru Gobind Singh did not die in 1708, but continued to live, to assist his people, and eventually passed on the lineage of Guruship through Balak Singh to Ram Singh.
+His followers, the Namdharis, also held the belief that Guru Gobind Singh did not die in 1708 but continued to live and to assist his people, and who would eventually pass on the lineage of Guruship through Balak Singh to Ram Singh.

 1892 CE Khalsa College in Amritsar